 2. Create stickers and paper bags with your restaurant’s branding.

 Keep your restaurant marketing consistent with every sticker and custom paper bag carrying your deliveries or take-out orders.
-Make sure the delivery packaging is consistent with your other marketing tools in terms of color, font, and other visual branding elements.
+Make sure the delivery packaging is compatible with your other marketing tools in color, font, and other visual branding elements.

 On the promotional sticker, you can emphasize that deliveries are made easy with Uber Eats, Grub Hub, Postmates, or Door Dash.
 These third-party apps save you time and money as you operate without dine-in services for now.